KISS And Tell: Sophie Simmons Blasts Katey Sagal For Dishing On Gene’s Affair

 “And she should probably look at her own family — I’m just saying — before pointing fingers … because other people could write books too,” suggested Sophie.

 While Gene and Katey have a long, complicated relationship with one another, they each have their own families, which explains Sophie’s concerns over the new memoir.
-Gene has been involved with Shannon Tweed for over thirty years, though they were just married in 2011.
-Together, Simmons and Tweed have two children, Sophie and Nick, both 28 years old.
+Gene has been involved with Shannon Tweed for over 30 years, though they were just married in 2011.
+Together, Simmons and Tweed have two children, Sophie and Nick, both 28-years-old.

-Kurt Sutter is Katey Sagal’s fourth husband and the couple share a 10-year-old daughter, Esme, born through a surrogate mother.
+Kurt Sutter is Katey Sagal’s fourth husband and the couple shares a 10-year-old daughter, Esme, born through a surrogate mother.
 Ms. Sagal is also a mother to her 22-year-old daughter Sarah and her 21-year-old son, through her marriage to Jack White.

 Grace Notes: My Recollections has already been released and is available on Amazon.